Vasculitis, primary cutaneous

 A 10% rating requires: At least one of the following.
 A 60% rating requires: Persistent documented vasculitis episodes refractory to continuous immunosuppressive therapy.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Vasculitis, primary cutaneous?
+What evidence supports a higher rating for Vasculitis, primary cutaneous?

-What is the C&P exam like for Vasculitis, primary cutaneous?
+What happens at the C&P exam for Vasculitis, primary cutaneous?

 Get a Personalized Rating Analysis